 You’ve been cooking Jasmine Rice wrong your whole life!
 Most recipes get it wrong because it’s not widely known that jasmine rice is softer than most, so you need LESS water than normal white rice so it’s fluffy rather than gummy.
 Use just 1 1/4 cups water for every 1 cup of jasmine rice (the standard for typical white rice is 1 1/2 cups water to 1 cup rice).

 Use for all things Thai – and anything really.
 It’s just a really great rice!

 Also see How to Cook: White rice | Basmati Rice | Brown Rice

 How to cook Jasmine Rice

 Jasmine rice is a lovely, subtly perfumed rice used across South East Asia.
-It’s strongly associated with Thai food, and used for serving with everything from Thai marinated chicken to Chilli Basil Stir Fry, Satay Skewers and Thai Red Curry.
+It’s strongly associated with Thai food, and used for serving with everything from Thai marinated chicken to Chilli Basil Stir Fry, Satay Skewers and the many Thai curries out there.

 The secret for how to cook jasmine rice perfectly

 What most people do not know is that jasmine rice is softer than most white rice, which means you need less water in order for the rice to cook so it’s soft and fluffy, rather than gummy on the outside.

 So while most rice is cooked with 1.5 cups of water for each cup of rice, for jasmine rice, it’s reduced to 1 1/4 cups of water.

 Yes, 1/4 cup really makes a difference!
 I made a lot of overly soft jasmine rice in my life that I was never really happy with until I finally figured this out.